 An improper following distance behind a motorcyclist makes it easier for an attorney to refute the sudden emergency defense.
 If the driver was tailgating the rider, any “sudden emergency” was the tortfeasor’s fault.
 Drivers cannot manufacture their own sudden emergencies and expect to avoid liability.

-If you have been involved in a motorcycle accident, or an Uber accident, schedule a consultation with an experienced personal injury attorney in Raleigh.
+If you have been involved in a motorcycle accident, or an Uber accident, schedule a consultation with an experienced personal injury attorney.
+We serve Raleigh, Wake Forest, Rolesville, Cary and surrounding areas.
 Fill out the form below, or call us at (919) 228-4487.